r4ai/remark-embed/README.md

 > - `according to https://example.com/hoge`
 > - `[example](https://example.com/hoge)`
 >
+> URL must be the only content in the paragraph.
+>
-> Also, please put a blank line above and below the URL.
+> Also, if there is no blank line before and after the paragraph, it will not be converted.

 ### Transformer

 Currently, this plugin provides the following transformers:

 - [`transformerOEmbed`](https://jsr.io/@r4ai/remark-embed/doc/transformers/~/transformerOEmbed) - embeds the URL content by fetching the oEmbed metadata
+- [`transformerLinkCard`](https://jsr.io/@r4ai/remark-embed/doc/transformers/~/transformerLinkCard) - generates a link card by fetching the Open Graph metadata

 You can also define your own [transformer](https://jsr.io/@r4ai/remark-embed/doc/~/Transformer).
 Please refer to the transformer in the [./src/transformers](./src/transformers) directory for details on how to define them.